prabathbr/Face-Mask-Detection/README.md

 ## Dataset

-Publicly available below Kaggle datasets were used for training, testing and validation.Please check the respective licenses of the datasets mentioned here before using them.
+Publicly available below Kaggle datasets were used for training, testing and validation.
+Please check the respective licenses of the datasets mentioned here before using them.

 Note: The "Type ID" descriptions mentioned in the datasets should be corrected as in [this](https://www.kaggle.com/tapakah68/medical-masks-part1/discussion/254996) discussion post.